symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 You can retrieve this list using the ``getUnlockedAccount`` API endpoint (using the `REST API <https://docs.symbolplatform.com/symbol-openapi/v0.10.6/#operation/getUnlockedAccount>`_ or the `Typescript SDK <https://docs.symbolplatform.com/symbol-sdk-typescript-javascript/0.22.2/classes/_src_infrastructure_nodehttp_.nodehttp.html#getunlockedaccount>`_ for example).
 It contains the public keys of all registered delegated harvesters in the node.

-By default a node can have up to 5 delegated harvesters and excess requests can be priorized as the node sees fit.
+By default a node can have up to 5 delegated harvesters (harvesting slots) and excess requests can be priorized as the node sees fit.
 This can be configured on the node through the ``maxUnlockedAccounts`` and ``delegatePrioritizationPolicy`` :ref:`node-properties-harvesting-configuration`.

 ***********
 Final words